Trevi Fountain Rome 2026: Rules, Fines & What Tourists Must Know

 The central figure is Oceanus — god of all water — standing on a shell-shaped chariot drawn by two sea horses.
 One horse is calm, one is agitated.
 They represent the two moods of the sea.
 On either side, tritons guide the horses through the water.
 The whole composition emerges from a triumphal arch — the facade of Palazzo Poli, which Salvi incorporated into the design so completely that the building and the fountain are inseparable.
 The water pours from multiple levels and collects in the basin below.

-The Trevi Fountain marks the terminal point of the Aqua Virgo — one of ancient Rome’s eleven aqueducts, built in 19 BC, which still supplies the water to this day.
-The water you see flowing has been running through variations of the same system for over two thousand years.
+The Trevi Fountain marks the terminal point of the Aqua Virgo — the sixth of ancient Rome’s eleven aqueducts, built in 19 BC by Marcus Agrippa, which still supplies the water to this day.

 Stand in front of it for five minutes and actually look at it.
 Not through your phone.
 At it.